 When looking at body recomposition, you essentially want to lose fat, not muscle.
 However, many people fear a caloric deficit will result in muscle loss.

 Naturally, we perceive excessive calories as a fundamental necessity for muscle protein synthesis – especially in an age where the bulking and cutting cycle are rammed down our throats.

 A positive nitrogen balance is a primary objective when looking to add muscle mass.

-One study examined the effect of a hypocaloric (restricted calorie) diet, and increased protein intake combined with resistance training on lean mass gains and fat mass loss in overweight police officers.1 The 12-week study compared three groups:
+One study examined the effect of a hypocaloric (restricted calorie) diet, and increased protein intake combined with resistance training on lean mass gains and fat mass loss in overweight police officers.
+The 12-week study compared three groups:

 - Group 1 – placed on a hypocaloric diet (80% of predicted caloric needs).
 No resistance training, and no protein supplementation.

 - Group 2 – placed on the same hypocaloric diet.
-Engaged in resistance exercise, and consumed 1.5g per kilogram per day of casein protein hydrolysate.
+Engaged in resistance exercise, and consumed 1.5 g per kilogram per day of casein protein hydrolysate.

 - Group 3 – placed on the same hypocaloric diet.
-Engaged in resistance exercise, and consumed 1.5g per kilogram per day of whey protein hydrolysate.
+Engaged in resistance exercise, and consumed 1.5 g per kilogram per day of whey protein hydrolysate.

-The results showed a mean fat loss of 2.5kg for group one, 7.0kg for group 2, and 4.2kg for group 3.
-Lean mass gains were negligible for group 1, versus gains of 4kg in group 2 (casein group) and 2kg in group 3 (whey group).
+The results showed a mean fat loss of 2.5 kg for group one, 7.0 kg for group 2, and 4.2 kg for group 3.
+Lean mass gains were negligible for group 1, versus gains of 4 kg in group 2 (casein group) and 2 kg in group 3 (whey group).
 Mean increase in strength for chest, shoulder and legs was 59 +/- 9% for casein and 29 +/- 9% for whey – a significant group difference.

 This great difference in body composition and strength was attributed to improved nitrogen retention and overall anticatabolic effects caused by the peptide components of the casein hydrolysate.

 Biopsy samples were taken from the vastus lateralis muscle at baseline and after 90 days of weight training.
-The cross-sectional area of slow twitch and fast twitch fibre significantly increased in the weight trained subjects.
+The cross-sectional area of slow-twitch and fast-twitch fibre significantly increased in the weight-trained subjects.

-Calorie Restriction and its Effects on Glucose Uptake
+Calorie restriction and its effects on glucose uptake

 Glucose is a simple sugar which circulates the body in the blood.

 The primary reason is this: Muscle cells lack glucose-6-phosphatase which is required for glucose to be passed into the blood.
-Therefore, the glycogen muscle cells store is available exclusively for internal use and is not shared with other cells.3
+Therefore, the glycogen which muscle cells store is available exclusively for internal use and is not shared with other cells.

-Now that we’ve established that body recomposition is possible, let’s look at what we’ll need to be eating, and when.
+Now that we’ve established that body re-composition is possible, let’s look at what we’ll need to be eating, and when.

 Let’s start off our section on diet by addressing the elephant in the room – protein intake.
 There is much confusion over the level of protein required to build or maintain muscle.
 The level depends on many factors such as lean body mass, whether in a caloric surplus or deficit, how often you train, your sex, and fitness goal.